This $1000 Emergency Fund Printable will challenge you to set up an emergency stash so you are ready for those 911 days.

 Click the link to download the Emergency Fund Savings Printable For personal use only

-You are ready to jump start your $1000 Emergency Fund!
-Print off the printable and let’s get started saving right now.
+You are ready to jump start so print off the printable and let’s get started saving right now.
 Let us know how you did and how it worked for you!